ampmpasindu/Student-Database-App-Mini-project---IT-3003/README.md

 Extract the JAR file (e.g., mysql-connector-j-9.4.0.jar)

-(Allready attached the file in repor)
+(Allready attached the file in repository)

 ### 4. Set Up the Project
 Create a project directory